Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

 \subsection{Category $\mathcal C_1$}

-The category $ \mathcal C_1$ includes the Feynman diagrams which can be factorized into two one-loop diagrams.
-So the calculations of diagrams in $ \mathcal C_1$ can be regarded as the one-loop calculations.
-There are 7908 diagrams in $\mathcal C_1$.
+The category $ \mathcal C_1$ includes 7908 Feynman diagrams that can be factorized into two one-loop diagrams.
+Therefore, the calculations of diagrams in $ \mathcal C_1$ can be regarded as the one-loop level calculations.
+According to the topologies of loop structures in $ \mathcal C_1$, they are categorized into 3 subcategories.